-to make arrangements for the proper administration of its financial affairs and to

-- secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Assistant Director of Finance and Resources. - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - to approve the Statement of Accounts
+to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this Council, that officer is the Assistant Director of Finance and and safeguard its assets.